PaulMcMillan-Astro/GalPot/README.md

 Note that the basic GalPot is rather poorly suited to representing smaller-scale objects (like Sgr A* or a nuclear disc).
 It is recommended to combine GalPot with a Kepler or Miyamoto-Nagai potential if you want to represent these objects.

-## New 8/2018:
+## New 8/2018-6/2019:

-I have now added a Python wrapper - note that only the gravitational potential code has been wrapped, because astropy & scipy already provide convenient methods for the other activities.
+I have now added a Python wrapper for the gravitational potential code, and orbit integration.
+Astropy already provides convenient methods for coordinate transforms.
+Until 6/2019 the orbit integration was also left to python routines, but the c++ is 20 times faster, so I've wrapped that too.

 The library (obj/libPyGalPot.so) is compiled with make, along with the C++ executables.
 The wrapper is then in the file GalPot.py

 GalPotPythonExample.ipynb demonstrates the Python wrapper.
-The orbit integration is done with scipy.integrate.solve_ivp, which is new in scipy 1.0.0 - that part will only work if your scipy install is up to date.

 The intention of the Python wrapper is that it is available for people who want to do things that are more complicated than the things already done in the executables, but don't want to work in c++.

-Warning: it is significantly slower than the raw c++ code.

 Comments on usability welcome.